camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 -d '["0", "1", "2"]'
 ```

-The above commands move all data to the given the brokers 0,1 and 2.
+The above command moves all data to the given the brokers `0`, `1`, and `2`.
 Use the Query API to monitor the progress.
-Once the change is marked as COMPLETED, shutdown the brokers.
-If you have deployed Zeebe in k8s you can can run the following command to shutdown brokers 3,4 and 5.
+Once the change is marked as COMPLETED, shut down the brokers.
+If you have deployed Zeebe in Kubernetes, you can run the following command to shut down brokers `3`, `4`, and `5`:

 ```
 kubectl scale statefuleset <zeebe-statefulset> --replicas=3